miguellopezbecona/Migration-Profiler/README.md

 The repository includes a test application to be profiled called `ABC`.
 It performs a simple element by element vector product which can be very customizable with options such as array size, CPUs to be used, number of repetitions, intensity of each iteration, etc.

+The app includes a simple mode where it just dumps the hardware counter data to CSV files, and the process hierarchy into JSON files.
+To activate it, you have to uncomment the `JUST_PROFILE` macro defined in `migration/migration_facade.h`.
+Each pair of files will be generated each `ELEMS_PER_PRINT` (defined in the same header) general samples (mixing instructions and memory ones).
+Other macros can be commented/uncommented to increase/decrease the amount of printing, such as `EVENT_OUTPUT` in `my_profiler.c`, `GENETIC_OUTPUT` in `strategies/genetic.h` or `MIGRATION_OUTPUT` in `migration/migration.algorithm.h`.

-The app can also print, each N iterations, some CSV files that can be plotted a posteriori using *heatmaps.R* file to analyze the system's "state".
-It depends if the `PRINT_CSVS` macro is defined, currently commented in `migration/page_ops.h` file.
-Nowadays, 5 files can be generated:
+Aside from that mode, the app can also print, each `ITERATIONS_PER_PRINT` (defined in `migration/page_ops.h`) iterations, some additional CSV files that can be plotted a posteriori using *heatmaps.R* file to analyze the system's "state".
+It depends if the `PRINT_CSVS` macro is defined, currently commented in the previously mentioned header file.
+Currently, 5 different CSV are generated each time:

 * Four heatmaps where X axis is the number of memory page, Y axis is the number of thread, and the value itself is the mean/maximum/mininum/number of latency accesses depending of the file.
 * A line plot where X axis is the number of memory page and Y axis is the number of different threads that access to that memory page.

-The app also includes a simple mode where it just dumps the hardware counter data to CSV files.
-To activate it, you have to uncomment the `JUST_PROFILE` macro defined in `migration/migration_facade.h`.
-Each file will be generated each `ELEMS_PER_PRINT` (defined in the same header) general samples (mixing instructions and memory ones).
-Other macros can be commented/uncommented to increase/decrease the amount of printing, such as `GENETIC_OUTPUT` in `strategies/genetic.h` or `MIGRATION_OUTPUT` in `migration/migration.algorithm.h`.

 ## Compiling and executing
 The app requires `libnuma-dev` package, so you need to install it first.
 It also uses [libpfm](http://perfmon2.sourceforge.net/) but it is already compiled (for a Linux *x86_64* architecture) and included in the repository.
 Note that, unless you are root, `perf_event_paranoid` system file should contain a zero or else the profiler will not be able to read the hardware counters.
 You can solve it with the following command: